 Donna Zuckerbrot, director, The Lion in Your Living Room

-And what’s that purring about anyway?
-Most of us have always believed that it means a cat is happy – a kind of feline smile.
-It ends up that it can mean much more than that.
-Professor Karen McComb at the University of Sussex thinks cats not only communicate through, but actually manipulate us with, the sounds they make.
+And what’s that purring about, anyway?
+Most of us have always believed that it means a cat is happy — a kind of feline smile.
+It turns out that it can mean much more than that.
+Professor Karen McComb at the University of Sussex thinks cats not only communicate through the sounds they make, but actually manipulate us with them.
 Dr. McComb shows us how she determined that some cats have learned to modify their purring, adding in the same frequencies as the cries of a human baby.
 No wonder they can be hard to ignore.

 In recent years we’ve come to expect them to live in our apartments, tolerate other animals, stay inside and give up hunting.
 Are those changes we really want to see?
 What will they be like if they’re able to change so radically?
 Will they still have the qualities that have made them the most popular pets in the world?

 animation director / illustrator